 8.3 The Supplier shall not be liable for Goods’ failure to comply with the warranty set out in clause 8.1 in any of the following events:

 (a) the Customer makes any further use of such Goods after giving notice in accordance with clause 8.2(a);

 (b) the defect arises because the Customer failed to follow the Supplier’s oral or written instructions without limitation but including the fabric care, storage and maintenance of the Goods and / or good trade practice regarding any of the same;

 (c) the defect arises as a result of the Supplier following any drawing, design or Specification supplied by the Customer;

 (d) the Customer alters or repairs such Goods without the written consent of the Supplier;

 (e) the defect arises as a result of fair wear and tear, wilful damage, negligence, or abnormal storage or working conditions; or

-8.2 Title to the Goods shall not pass to the Customer until the Supplier has received payment of cleared funds for the Goods
+9.2 Title to the Goods shall not pass to the Customer until the Supplier has received payment in full of cleared funds for the Goods.

 (a) hold the Goods on a fiduciary basis as the Supplier’s bailee;